-It’s no doubt that Barcelona is one of the most photogenic cities on the planet, and that’s especially true at sunset.
+It’s no doubt that Barcelona is one of the most photogenic cities on the planet—especially at sunset.

 1. Castillo de Montjuic

 From its commandeering position 173 meters above the city, this former military fortress is a much more peaceful site in the present day.
 Along with having one of the best views of the city, it’s also our favorite place to watch the sunset in Barcelona.

 Take the cable car up to the top of the hill a few hours before nightfall and spend some time exploring the castle and its grounds.
 Then, as evening gently approaches, you’ll have a prime spot to watch the sunset.

 Round off the experience by heading back down the hill in time to catch the Montjuic Magic Fountain Show.
 This spectacular display of light, color and water is a must when visiting Barcelona!

 You might recognize this strikingly modern hotel from its unique sail-like design, making it a standout in the Barcelona skyline.
 Along with being one of the city’s most luxurious hotels, the W Barcelona‘s several terraces each make for a perfect place to watch the sunset in Barcelona!